YouTube Influencer Marketing is growing in importance to savvy marketers. Here's why it's going to be crucial in 2019.

 Here the main guidelines that you should follow: start by benchmarking your influencer list, work with them as real business partners providing creative insights and support, define a step by step analytics framework and measure the quality of the reached audience.

-A Digital & Social Media Strategist specializing in big data and analytics on social media, Federico Oliveri works as a Customer Program Manager at Socialbakers.
-His daily objective is to support top worldwide brands as LVMH, Estée Lauder, Renault, Ferrero, etc., turning data into customized strategies, business assets and concrete results.
+A digital and social media strategist specializing in big data and analytics on social media, Federico Oliveri works as a Customer Program Manager at Socialbakers.
+His daily objective is to support top worldwide brands, such as LVMH, Estée Lauder, Renault, Ferrero, etc., turn data into customized strategies, business assets, and concrete results.

 by Federico Oliveri